WeizhenW/Movie-Master/README.md

 - `Cancel` button, which should bring the user to the Details Page
 - `Save` button, which should update the title and description in the database and bring the user to the Details Page

-> Base functionality does not require the current values (the existing movie title and description) to populate in the input and textarea.

-> Base functionality does not require the movie information to load correctly after refresh of the browser.

 ### General Tasks